dcm4che/dcm4chee-arc-cs/docs/networking/config/upsOnStore.rst

     "
     .. _dcmUPSCompletionDateTimeDelay:

-    :ref:`Completion DateTime Delay <dcmUPSCompletionDateTimeDelay>`",string,"Delay of Expected Completion DateTime (0040,4011) in created UPS from receive time in format PnDTnHnMn.nS.
+    :ref:`Expected Completion DateTime Delay <dcmUPSCompletionDateTimeDelay>`",string,"Delay of Expected Completion DateTime (0040,4011) in created UPS from receive time in format PnDTnHnMn.nS.
 If absent, no Expected Completion Date and Time will be set.

     (dcmUPSCompletionDateTimeDelay)"
     "